 How do I get permissions?

 In a network environment, such as a business or school, permissions are given by a system or network administrator.
-In a home or small office with no administrator, rights are given by any account that has administrator rights.
+In a home or small office with no administrator, rights are given by any account with administrator rights.